wazuh/wazuh-documentation/source/user-manual/registering/restful-api-registration.rst

     More information about API credentials and HTTPS support can be found on :ref:`Wazuh API configuration<api_configuration>`.

-   2. Import the registration key to the Wazuh agent using ``manage_agents`` program.
+   2. Import the registration key to the Wazuh agent using ``manage_agents`` utility.
 Replace the Wazuh agent's registration key:

     .. code-block:: console